-The Partnership supports extending passenger service connecting Chicago, the Quad Cities, Iowa City, Des Moines, Council Bluffs and Omaha, studying the extension of passenger rail service from Minneapolis-St. Paul to DSM to Kansas City, and continued enhanced federal investment in passenger rail funding.
+The Partnership supports extending high-speed passenger service connecting Chicago, the Quad Cities, Iowa City, DSM, Council Bluffs and Omaha, studying the extension of high-speed passenger rail service from Minneapolis-St. Paul to DSM to Kansas City, and continued enhanced federal investment in high-speed passenger rail funding.

-The Partnership supports the continuation of the U.S. DOT Infrastructure for Rebuilding America (INFA) grants for infrastructure projects, including the grant submitted for the Des Moines Transload Facility.
-Additionally, The Partnership supports the enactment of an infrastructure investment tax credit for, and opposes the re-regulation of, the freight rail industry.
+The Partnership supports the enactment of an infrastructure investment tax credit for, and opposes the reregulation of, the freight rail industry.

-TRANPORTATION PROJECTS
+TRANSPORTATION PROJECTS

 The Partnership annually develops a list of priority transportation projects of importance to the region.
-This list is intended to keep lowa's Congressional Delegation and the U.S. Department of Transportation apprised of key transportation investments planned for the region, should additional federal resources become available.
-The list of transportation projects identified by and approved by The Partnership Policy Committee is included on the following page.
+This list is intended to keep lowa's Congressional Delegation and the DOT apprised of key transportation investments planned for the region, should additional federal resources become available.
+The list of transportation projects identified by and approved by The Partnership Government Policy Committee is included on the following page.

-ID Sponsor Project Description Total Cost 1 City of Ankeny West First Street Widening and Improvements - Phase 1 Reconstruct 4-lane arterial street to a 5-lane street with raised medians, new traffic signals, a transit bus turn-out stop and eight-foot shared-use sidewalk. \$6,500,000 2 City of Carlisle Scotch Ridge Road and Highway 5 Improvements Improvements to Scotch Ridge Road from Highway 5 to Bellflower Drive to add turn lanes and traffic signals at the intersection with Bluestem Drive and a roundabout intersection at the middle school.
-Improvements to the Highway 5 and Scotch Ridge Road intersection include adding turn lanes and pedestrian crossings to the intersection. \$3,249,000 3 City of Windsor Heights University Avenue, 69th to 73rd Street \$2,550,000 1 City of Des Moines and City of Pleasant Hill Southeast Connector Four-lane complete street connecting Downtown Des Moines to U.S65. \$50,000,000 5 Des Moines International Airport New Terminal The development of a new 14-gate terminal at the existing airport. \$500,000,000 õ lowa Department of Transportation 160 to First Street; Reconfigure First Street Interchange; Widen to six lanes from First Street to N.E.
-36th Street. \$13,533,000 (FY 2019) \$51,304,000 (FY 2017 - 2020) 7 Des Moines Area MPO Des Moines Transload Facility The construction of a transload facility on the Martin Luther King Jr. Parkway in Des Moines just west of Southeast 14th Street. \$12,000,000 and City of Reconstruction Project Reconstruction of N.W.
-26th Street including widening from a 2-lane rural roadway to a 5-lane urban roadway from N.W.
-66th Avenue to Oralabor Road in Ankeny. \$6,750,000 Street to 6th Street Widen existing street to accommodate turn lanes and various street-scape improvements. \$5,586,440
+2019 MPO/Greater Des Moines Partnership Priority Transportation Projects ID Sponsor Project Description Total Cost 1 City of Ankeny West First Street Widening and Improvements - Phase 1 Reconstruct 4-lane arterial street to a 5-lane PCC section with raised medians, new traffic signals, a transit bus turn-out stop and 8' shared use sidewalk. \$6,900,000 2 City of Carlisle Scotch Ridge Road and Highway 5 Improvements Improvements to Scotch Ridge Road from Highway 5 to Bellflower Drive to add turn lanes and traffic signals at the intersection with Bluestem Drive and a roundabout intersection at the Middle School.
+Improvements to the Highway 5 and Scotch Ridge Road intersection include adding turn lanes and pedestrian crossings to the intersection. \$3,249,000 3 City of Windsor Heights University Avenue, 69th to 73rd Street Narrowing existing street from four to three lanes to slow traffic and include various streetscape improvements. \$6,689,723 4 City of Des Moines and City of Pleasant Hill SE Connector Four-lane complete street connecting Downtown Des Moines to US-65. \$50,000,000 5 Des Moines International Airport New Terminal The development of a new 14-gate terminal at the existing airport. \$500,000,000 6 Iowa Department of Transportation I-35 in Ankeny from IA 160/Oralabor Road to NE 36th Street (4- Year.
+Project, plus FY21 erosion control) Construct auxiliary lanes from IA 160 to First Street; Reconfigure First Street Interchange; Widen to six lanes from First Street to NE 36th Street. \$20,292,000 (FY20) \$51,304,000 (FY17-20) 7 Polk County and City of Ankeny NW 26th Street Reconstruction Project Reconstruction of NW 26th Street including widening from a 2-lane rural roadway to a 5-lane urban roadway from NW 66th Avenue to Oralabor Road in Ankeny. \$6,750,000 8 Polk County and City of Des Moines Broadway Avenue Multi-Modal Improvement Project Reconstruction of 5.2-mile two-lane rural minor arterial to a three-lane urban road with an underpass below UP Railroad, fixing minimal clearance under I-235 bridge, and adding a paved trail connecting more than 50 miles of regional trails together.
+Includes storm water runoff cleansing amenities and improved traffic signal system. \$39,891,000 9 City of West Des Moines Grand Avenue, 1st Street to 6th Street Widen existing street to accommodate turn lanes and various street-scape improvements. \$5,586,440